-Simple flat sections and a sticky notes
+Simple flat sections and sticky notes

-Using simple flat icons is good when you want to make them small, as they still remain recognizable even if shrunk to pretty small size.
+Using simple flat icons is good when you want to make them small, as they still remain recognizable even if shrunk to a pretty small size.
 The sticky notes graphics creates a nice natural looking design of the whole canvas.
 You can alter the color of the note cards, they are all editable vector shapes.

 The third variation you can reuse is with creative scribble icons.
-You can choose multi-color canvas layout or all 9 sections in one color.
+You can choose the multi-color canvas layout or all 9 sections in one color.

 Choose canvas style that fits your business or product better, whether you want to underline creativity, modern or functional style.

 Putting the Business Model Canvas in PowerPoint format and asking your whole team to collaborate on it is a great way to make sure that everyone understands what you have in mind.
 A collaborative approach brings up new ideas as well.